 When certain cipher modes of operation are used, we only need an algorithm implementing the encryption function, because the decryption is done also with the encryption function.
 Show how this can be done?

-Question 6 a) Explain the difference between weak-collision resistance and strong-collision resistance as different properties in a secure hashing function. b) List the other important properties (complementing the properties above) that a secure hash function must satisfy to be used as a component for a message authentication code (or MAC) scheme.
+a) Explain the difference between weak-collision resistance and strong-collision resistance as different properties in a secure hashing function.

+b) List the other important properties (complementing the properties above) that a secure hash function must satisfy to be used as a component for a message authentication code (or MAC) scheme.
 Describe each property.

-When using a PBE encryption scheme to encrypt a message M, the values of the password, salt and counter (as input parameters) must be kept secret and shared between the two principal making the encryption and the decryption computation.
-True or False?
-Argument your answer, starting form the operation and characteristics of PBE-Encryption support.
-Suggestion: remember the PBE-Encryption programming support as provided in Java JCA/JCE Programming.
+When using a PBE encryption scheme to encrypt a message M, the values of the password, salt and counter that are used used as parameters must be kept secret and shared between the two principal making the encryption and the decryption computation.
+True or False ?
+Justify your answer.